-- Threat Feed — ThreatSync compares the MD5 of an observed file or process to threats in the Threat Detection and Response threat feed.
+- Threat Feed — ThreatSync compares the MD5 of an observed file or process to the MD5 value of known threats in the Threat Detection and Response threat feed.

 - Malware Verification Service — ThreatSync can send the MD5 of an observed file or process to a cloud-based malware verification service to determine if it is a known threat.

 - Heuristics — The observed behavior or characteristics of a file or process can indicate that it is suspicious.